 2). – Include a brief description of your technique as an artist/artisan

 3). – Include a brief biography specific to the art or craft you are hoping to sell at AITP.

-Please complete the online submission package (6 digital images of your recent art work; your artist/artisan description and your art/craft biography) to AITP by the March 15, 2017 deadline.
+Please complete the online submission package (6 digital images of your recent art work; your artist/artisan description and your art/craft biography) to AITP by the deadline for submissions, 6 PM, March 14th, 2020.

 RR#1 7861 Hwy 86

 4). – A nonrefundable cheque payable to Art in the Park – Stratford, for $25.00 for the Jury fee.

 5). – A second cheque payable to Art in the Park – Stratford, for $300.00 ($165.00 membership fee plus $135.00 trader’s fee )

 6). – A self addressed, stamped envelope with sufficient postage.
 In case your application to AITP is not successful, we will return your second cheque ($300.00) to you.
 The $25.00 jury fee is non-refundable under any condition.
 The Art in the Park Association maintains a reputation of having unique art and craft work which each member has created.
 Each member must have a personal and direct role in every aspect of the finished product.

 The applicant, on signing the terms of the jurying application, therefore gives the jury committee and/or the executive permission to visit the studio of the applicant for inspection (prior to being accepted to the Association) if there is a concern that the work in the digital images submitted is of a “production” nature.
 Also, the elected Executive members will have the option to scrutinize your works on display throughout the season as needed.